Assistance from the Australian Government

 Disability Employment Services

 Disability Employment Services (DES) can help individuals with injury, disability or a health condition to secure and maintain sustainable employment.
 The services focus on the needs of jobseekers, with an emphasis on employment, skills development and education and training.

 There are two separate programmes within DES.
-These include the Disability Management Service and Employment Support Service.
+They are the Disability Management Service and Employment Support Service.

 - The Disability Management Service provides assistance to jobseekers with disability, an injury or health condition who may require flexible ongoing support but are not expected to need regular, long-term support in the workplace.

 - The Employment Support Service provides assistance to jobseekers with permanent disability who are assessed as needing regular, long-term ongoing support in the workplace to retain their job.

 Disability Employment Services are delivered by a network of organisations — both large and small — around Australia.
-Disability Employment Services providers can work with you to develop an individual programme that focuses on your strengths and abilities, and the barriers you face in getting a job.
+DES providers can work with you to develop an individual programme that focuses on your strengths and abilities, and the barriers you face in getting a job.
 Once you are placed in a job, your provider can also support you in the workplace if you need help to keep your job.

-The ‘Connections for Quality’ page on the Australian JobSearch website contains useful information about DES providers in around the country.
+The ‘Connections for Quality’ page on the Australian JobSearch website contains useful information about DES providers around the country.
 It includes the type of service that each provider offers, where they are located and how that provider will work with you.
 It can assist people with disability to make informed choices about which DES provider will best suit their needs.
 The ‘Connections for Quality’ page includes information about how providers have helped other participants and the relationships the provider has in the community to assist with their individual needs and their pathway into employment.

 For more information about how Disability Employment Services can help you, call a JobAccess Adviser on 1800 464 800 or visit http://jobaccess.gov.au.
 To locate local Disability Employment Services providers, visit http://jobsearch.gov.au/connectionsforquality.